kevgo/text-runner/documentation/actions/cd.md

 ### changing the current working directory

-The `cd` action changes into the directory that the link in its block points to.
+The `cd` action changes into the directory that its embedded link or code block points to.

 #### Example